 Humanitarian programming will demonstrate the links with sustainable development and advocacy through a stronger focus on resilience, disaster risk reduction (DRR), and linking relief, rehabilitation and development (LRRD) approaches.
-It will endeavour to highlight the unique value and niche of faith-based actors in delivering humanitarian assistance that builds resilience and reduces risks and vulnerabilities at individual, household and community levels.
+It will endeavour to highlight the unique value and niche of faith based actors in delivering humanitarian assistance that builds resilience and reduces risks and vulnerabilities at individual, household and community levels.
 Moreover, ACT Alliance will attempt to leverage the particular potential as FBOs to strengthen linkages between human dignity, human rights, protection and spirituality.

 ACT Alliance will undertake humanitarian advocacy that carries the agenda of ACT national forums and the voice of communities affected by crises, as embodied in the localisation agenda of the Grand Bargain and other ACT commitments made at the 2016 World Humanitarian Summit.
-This approach shall be complemented

-ACT will strengthen the nexus between our humanitarian, development and advocacy work, particularly in the five thematic and programmatic priority areas of this strategy." by building strong links between humanitarian programmes and the overall ACT advocacy work streams, e.g. climate justice, gender justice, economic justice, migration and displacement, SDGs, and human rights.
+This approach shall be complemented by building strong links between humanitarian programmes and the overall ACT advocacy work streams, e.g. climate justice, gender justice, economic justice, migration and displacement, SDGs, and human rights.